Random Acts of Christmas Kindness

 Months later, I received a call from her.
 She told me the story of finding the anonymous gift on her porch after the party and how it had come at just the right time.
 She'd been trying to figure out who had gifted her and asked if I knew anything about it.
 I'm not prone to lying, but I didn't want to fess up, so I fudged and marveled at the wonder of the gift and changed the subject.

 - ChrissLJ - Last weekend, I witnessed a restaurant manager verbally and mentally harass one of his employees.
 It was so bad that customers waiting for their food said they would never be back and at least one person left before ordering.
 That night, I went back to the restaurant and spoke to the night shift manager about the situation.
 (Apparently, the harassment was a fairly common occurrence.)
 Then, I got the contact information for the local big wigs.
 It took a few hours of my time, but I made sure the store manager and regional manager knew 1) how inappropriate it is for a manager to treat employees that way and 2) how wonderful the (harassed) employee is every time I'm there.
 The night manager thanked me because he said so many people come in there and yell or are rude and forget the people behind the counter are people, too.
 He's never had a customer come back and stick up for the employees.
+(Chriss - Your story touches me deeply.
+Thank you so much for going so far out of your way to make a difference for the employees in that establishment, and for that one employee in particular.)

 - Kerryhrabstock - I've helped the person in front of me in the checkout line.
 If they're paying cash, I'll tell them to put it away and take out my cash.
 This is hard to do if someone is in the middle of a credit card purchase.
 Gotta be quick then.